 Since then, we’ve been collaborating to help multicultural workplaces that have two main cultures.
 These companies want each culture to better understand and communicate with the other so they can improve all aspects of their work: talking with clients, talking with colleagues, productivity, customer service, in-house training, and overall daily impact.

 These companies come in a variety of shapes, sizes, and nationalities.

 Two Examples Of Two Cultures Working Together in the Office

 - A German-owned company opens shop in Dallas, sending over a German president to lead the U.S. office, bringing over about 35 percent German employees to work in Dallas and hiring 65 percent locals (i.e. Americans).

 - A Japanese-owned company decides to begin manufacturing goods in Chicago and Dallas.
 It hires an American president (who used to work at the Japan office) and sends over several Japanese executives to communicate directly with Japan, with everyone else being American.

-She also really wanted Desiree’s take on it, since she has 20-plus years’ experience in training and customer service and she just happens to be a German who’s worked in the U.S. for the past 10 years.
-Who knows Germany and America better than someone who’s worked in both countries, married an American, studied the two cultures and educates others about culture?
+She also really wanted Desiree’s take on it, since she has 20-plus years of experience in training and customer service and she just happens to be a German who’s worked in the U.S. for the past 10 years.
+Who knows Germany and America better than someone who’s worked in both countries, married an American, studied the two cultures, and educates others about culture?